Understanding marketing psychology and buyer behavior is crucial for gaining a competitive edge

 An interesting look at how marketers can look at nostalgia in influencing consumer buying behavior in the e-commerce market.

 How to Use Social Psychology to Improve Your Marketing

-An in-depth look at how the ALS ice bucket challenge went viral because of the social psychology triggers it hit, and how marketers can use those techniques.
+Showing how the ALS ice bucket challenge went viral (because of the social psychology triggers it hit).
+Plus, how marketers can use those techniques.

 The secret science of shopping: Why we buy what we do

-This post takes a look at consumer buying behavior and how brands use psychological studies to market to consumers.
+Here’s a great look at consumer buying behavior and how brands use psychological studies to market to consumers.